Looking for eco-friendly alternatives to cling film? Well, it’s a wrap – I’ve found five great sustainable alternatives for you to try.

 Food Storage is Your Friend, Not Cling Film

-I’m planning to replace my plastic Tupperware with glass Tupperware as it breaks.
+I’m planning to replace my plastic Tupperware with glass storage tubs as they break.

-The best glass Tupperware I can find is by Glasslock.
-You can put the glass trays (without the lids) directly into the microwave and oven (up to 230°C).
+I’ve found some great glass storage tubs at John Lewis, starting from £4.
+You can put the glass trays (without the lids) directly into the microwave and oven (up to 250°C).
 What’s more, as they’re glass, they won’t stain if you put tomato-based foods in them.
 They are also 100% airtight and leakproof too.
 They are even freezer-safe.
-I think they just sound a lot more durable than plastic Tupperware.
-The only thing is Glasslock isn’t currently widely available in the UK.
-I’ve found them available on Amazon*.
-I’ve sometimes seen them on offer at Costco too.
+In short, they are a lot more durable than plastic Tupperware.

 Tea Towels Aren’t Just for, Err, Tea

-If you don’t like the idea of using a tea towel, don’t worry.
+If you don’t like the idea of using a tea towel, don’t worry, there are eco alternatives.
 If you are handy with a sewing machine then you can make these pretty bowl covers instead.
+If you don’t want to make covers, then you can buy bowl covers from the sustainable shop &Keep, for under £10 for a set of three.

-When I think of packed lunches I ate at school, I think of ham or cheese salad sandwiches tightly wrapped up in clingfilm.
-These days I approach packed lunches a little differently.
-For eco-friendly alternatives to cling film I have a few Keep Leaf sandwich bags* that I pop sandwiches into, before placing them in a lunch bag.
+When I think of packed lunches I ate at school, I think of sweaty ham or cheese salad sandwiches tightly wrapped up in clingfilm.
+These days I approach my kids’ packed lunches a little differently.
+For eco-friendly alternatives to cling film, I have a few Keep Leaf sandwich bags (£5.99 from Ethical Superstore) that I pop sandwiches into, before placing them in a lunch bag.

 For a no-cost alternative, I will also wrap sandwiches in a cotton napkin.
 Or, if I’m using a Tupperware tub or lunchbox I’ll pop the sandwich straight in – no covering required.